ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Voice and Tone
 --------------

 NorthPointe's voice is human.
 It’s familiar, it’s friendly, and it’s straightforward.
-Our priority is to inspire and inform people to...

-We use language that educates and empowers people without patronizing or confusing them.
+Our voice is simply an extension of the platform on Sunday morning.
+In everything we do, we want to inspire and inform people to action.
+We inspire action by using language that educates and empowers people without patronizing or confusing them.

 NorthPointe is “Creating a positive faith environment where non-churchgoers are encouraged to become fully-developing followers of Jesus Christ at every stage of life.” and that spirit should come through in every piece of content we produce.